STARIONGROUP/SysML2.NET/README.md

-# SysML2.NET
+# SysML2.NET - GSEF

 SysML2.NET is a .NET implementation of the [OMG SysML2 specification](https://github.com/Systems-Modeling/SysML-v2-Release).
-SysML2.NET provides a number of libraries in the form on an SDK as well as reference implementation such as a web-application and REST API.
+SysML2.NET provides a number of libraries in the form on an SDK fixed on release 2022-09 to support the GSEF implementation

+> THIS BRANCH SHALL NOT BE MERGED INTO DEVELOPMENT OR MASTER.
+ITS PURPOSE IS TO SUPPORT GSEF

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=RHEAGROUP_SysML2.NET&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=RHEAGROUP_SysML2.NET)
 [![Code Smells](https://sonarcloud.io/api/project_badges/measure?project=RHEAGROUP_SysML2.NET&metric=code_smells)](https://sonarcloud.io/summary/new_code?id=RHEAGROUP_SysML2.NET)